 -Visitors should bring their own water bottles

--Pets must be left at home (only ADA service dogs will be permitted)
+-All animals must be left at home

 -All visitors will be required to sign a safety waiver prior to entering the pier.